Descriptive Writing

 (e.g. use of the correct homophones in sentences-

-They lost their (not there) way back from the cave.)
+(not there)way back from the cave.)

 3. Sensory Images - Students should learn to include sensory words and expressions into their writing to craft stronger more vivid images.